Finally, a cauliflower rice pizza crust you can load up and slice like regular pizza!

 Preheat the oven to 375F and place the oven racks on the center shelf.
 Line 2 baking sheets with parchment paper.

 Whether you choose to turn cauliflower into rice at home or buy it pre-riced at the store, you’ll need to steam it.
 Microwaving is the quickest option.
-You can also roast it or sauté it.
+You can also roast it or sauté it

 Allow the cooked cauliflower rice to cool down to room temperature before transferring it to a large (and clean) kitchen towel or cheesecloth.
 Close tightly and ring out the excess water.
 This is essential to helping the crusts form and let them get crispy.